 Password inputs are not saved

 Data from forms is saved as custom attributes in the profile.
-The name of an attribute is taken from the name of input field of the form – .e. if the form has following input fields with names defined in HTML attributes: name, gender, email_address, they will be saved in the profile under attributes with exactly the same names.
+The name of an attribute is taken from the name of the input field of the form – e.g. if the form has following input fields with names defined in HTML attributes: name, gender, email_address, they will be saved in the profile under attributes with exactly the same names.

-Saving email as one of profile IDs – Audience Manager tests form values against patterns matching the email address.
-In case there is a match, regardless of what was the name of the input field the email address will be saved as a one of profile IDs under email attribute.
+Saving email as one of the profile IDs – Audience Manager tests form values against patterns matching the email address.
+In case there is a match, regardless of what was the name of the input field the email address will be saved as one of the profile IDs under email attribute.
 Based on the example form described in the above point there will be 2 attributes saved:

 email_address – attribute saved directly from the submitted form